twosigma/git-meta/README.md

 ## TL;DR

+Git-meta allows developers to work with extremely large codebases -- performance only degrades very slowly when physical size, number of files, number of contributors increases, or the depth of history grows.
+You can use granualar ACLs with git-meta to help refine the scope of work.
-Git-meta allows developers to work with extremely large codebases -- performance degrades very slowly with increases in physical size, number of files, number of contributors, and depth of history; and granular ACLs may be configured.
-Users clone only the subsets of the code that they need, yet can still make atomic commits across the entire codebase.
-Development and collaboration are done using mostly normal Git commands; we provide a plugin for ease-of-use.
+Users only need to clone the subsets of the code that they need, yet they can still make atomic commits across the entire codebase.
+Development and collaboration are done mostly using normal Git commands; we provide a Git plug-in for ease-of-use.

 ## A little more detail

-Git-meta describes an architecture and provides a set of tools to facilitate the implementation of a *mono-repo* and attendant workflows.
+Git-meta both describes an architecture and provides a set of tools to facilitate the implementation of a *mono-repo* and attendant workflows.
 Aside from the ability to install the tools provided in this repository, git-meta requires only Git.
 Git-meta is not tied to any specific Git hosting solution, and does not provide operations that are hosting-solution-specific, such as the ability to create new (server-side) repositories.

-A detailed description of the architecture of Git meta is provided in [doc/architecture.md](doc/architecture.md).
+A detailed description of the architecture of Git-meta is provided in [doc/architecture.md](doc/architecture.md).

 # Getting Started